 “Children and adolescents who experience complex trauma are often unable to give voice to what has happened to them.
 Sand[tray] therapy allows these clients to process traumatic material through an active, non-verbal, sensory experience that provides a safe, contained space.
 The use of the sand tray creates distance from the trauma, provides an “as if” character to the processing and gives control of the therapeutic process to the client.”
 (Robert Aikin, Trauma Center).

 Juliette is a Registered Sandplay Therapist (STR) with the Association for Sandplay Therapy (AST).
-This involved extensive training, including approximately 120 hours of formal learning via elective or online courses run by Dr Barbara Turner and Eunice Stagg, over 50 hours of monthly group and 1:1 supervision with Dr Barbara Turner and Eunice Stagg, a personal Sandplay Therapy process of approximately 25 trays, as well as in-depth reading and assignments over a four year period.
+This involved extensive training, including approximately 160 hours of formal learning via live or online training courses run by Dr Barbara Turner and Eunice Stagg, over 50 hours of monthly group and 1:1 supervision with Dr Barbara Turner and Eunice Stagg, a personal Sandplay Therapy process of approximately 25 trays, as well as 10 assignments over a four year period.

 Juliette considers it a great honour and privilege to use Sandplay Therapy with children and young people affected by adverse childhood experiences.
 She respects the guiding principles of the Association for Sandplay Therapy, which are to work with loving kindness, clarity of mind, heart and action and humility in the practice of Sandplay Therapy.